 Middle School (New for Fall 2017)

-Coming August 2017, the new Second Step Middle School Program is a social-emotional learning program that brings together today’s technology, the latest in developmental research, and real classroom feedback.
-The result: a program that helps build a culture of connectedness and empowers middle-schoolers with skills and concepts to succeed socially, in academics, and in life.
+Coming August 2017, the new Second Step Middle School Program is an SEL program that brings together today’s technology, the latest in developmental research, and feedback from actual classrooms.
+The result: a program that helps build a culture of connectedness and empowers middle schoolers with the skills and concepts to succeed socially, in academics, and in life.

 [See A Preview] [LINK NEEDED]